 I visited 8 different bridal boutiques before I found the one!
 I started to worry that I would never find the perfect dress until I met the wonderful Kavelle.
 Her boutique, Kavelle Couture, has such a luxurious feel – I knew it was going to be a special experience.

 After discussing what I was looking for, Kavelle picked out a handful of dresses for me to try on.
 As soon as I tried on the first one, I had the WOW feeling!
 Kavelle is so patient and understanding and has a great eye for helping you choose the perfect dress.
+If you are planning your own wedding don’t forget about the entire bridal entourage even the wedding flower girl dresses need to be picked out.

 And tell us about the men’s outfits, David?